The Recruitment Process

 Interviewing

-• Explain that the purpose of the interview is to learn more about the candidate and for them to learn more about the role.
+• Explain that the purpose of the interview is to learn more about the candidate and for them to learn more about the role

 Another useful point to remember is that the candidate should do most of the talking.

-• Do not ask questions relating to childcare
+• Do not ask questions about childcare

-• Do not ask about marital status
+• Do not ask if they are married

 • Do not ask if they plan on having children

-• Do not ask about sexual orientation
+• Do not ask about their sexual orientation

-• Do not ask about religion
+• Do not ask about their religion.

 Pre-Employment Checks